Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem

 \subsection{The Quantum Approximate Optimisation Algorithm (QAOA)}

+Here we give a brief overview of QAOA.
+For deeper insight into the algorithm and how it's implemented, we include a lengthy derivation and further details in App.~\ref{sec:qaoa-derivation}.

-The QAOA~\cite{farhi2014quantum} is a form of variational quantum eigensolver (VQE)~\cite{peruzzo2014variational} based on the variational principle of quantum mechanics.
-It is a quantum-classical hybrid algorithm for approximating the ground state of a problem Ising Hamiltonian (where we will be using qubits in place of spins) that encodes solutions to a quadratic unconstrained binary optimisation (QUBO) problem instance.
-A parameterised ansatz state can be constructed from information about the problem Hamiltonian and tuned to minimise the energy (expectation value of the problem Hamiltonian) resulting in a state with an energy close to that of the ground state.
-The lowest energy is desired because the ansatz state energy is always an upper bound to the ground state energy due to the variational principle of quantum mechanics.
-Here we give a detailed overview of the QAOA algorithm and a derivation indicated by the original paper~\cite{farhi2014quantum} to help intuitively understand how it works.
+The QAOA~\cite{farhi2014quantum}, shown in Fig.~\ref{fig:qaoa_diagrams}, is a form of variational quantum eigensolver (VQE)~\cite{peruzzo2014variational} based on the variational principle of quantum mechanics.
+It is a quantum-classical hybrid algorithm for approximating the ground state of a problem Ising Hamiltonian $H_\text{prob}$ (where we will be using qubits in place of spins) that encodes solutions to a quadratic unconstrained binary optimisation (QUBO) problem instance.
+A parameterised QAOA ansatz state is constructed from information about the problem Hamiltonian